Getting Involved on Campus

 There are also many job opportunities in the area surrounding Ohio State, including local restaurants and stores.
 Check the classifieds in The Lantern, Ohio State’s student newspaper, for more ideas.

-The in the Recreation and Physical Activity Center (RPAC) can provide you with great financial basics training.
-You can attend one of their financial sessions through the or request free financial education and coaching at swc.osu.edu/financial-education-coaching.
+The Student Wellness Center in the Recreation and Physical Activity Center (RPAC) can provide you with great financial basics training.
+You can attend one of their financial sessions through the First Year Success Series, or request free financial education and coaching at swc.osu.edu/financial-education-coaching.
 Their website, swc.osu.edu, contains helpful information about the basics of setting up a budget, selecting and using credit cards, investing, and more.

 Ohio State has its own university police force of highly trained officers to protect students and staff on campus and facilitate a number of programs to keep students safe through the Department of Public Safety.
 Make note of the locations of the blue light emergency telephones located throughout campus.
 These can be used during emergencies to call 911 and bring a University Police officer to your aid.